DeusArcana/100-days-of-code/log.md

 - Regular Expressions and Debugging sections finished in [FreeCodeCamp](https://freecodecamp.org)
 - Regular expressions were pretty tricky but I think that I did it well, Debugging section ironically was pretty easy. :P

+### Day 54: April 3, 2019

+- Introduction to the Basic Data Structures in [FreeCodeCamp](https://freecodecamp.org)
+- This was more complicated than I thought.
+I was taught that arrays cannot be modified. :/